oresat/oresat-batteries/README.md

 ## Battery Card Topology
-Confusingly, Each OreSat battery card has 2 independenet battery packs on it.
+Confusingly, Each OreSat battery card has 2 independent battery packs on it.
 Each pack is made of a 2S1P 18650 LiPo cell pack.
 So it's a 2x2S1P if you will.
 Despite this, each card is independent and the OPD is fully capable of functioning with only one active card.

 We decided to separate the packs instead of combining them into a single 2S2P pack for the sake of redundancy, we can lose one cell and the other pack can still provide power to the OPD, as opposed to losing an entire card from a single cell failure.
 This design does come with the added drawbacks of extra overhead in the form of requiring more charge protection and fuel gauge circuitry.